Undergraduate Career Information

 - Manager: Advanced degree and minimum five years’ experience or equivalent combination.
 Strong management and communications skills, works independently, performs personnel evaluation, budgeting, progress reporting, and project management.

-- Senior: BS and minimum four years experience including some supervision.
+- Senior: BS and minimum four years of experience including some supervision.

 - Junior: Two to four years college and minimum six months experience or equivalent combination.
 Directly supervised but works on own on some aspects of job.

-Additional information about IS occupations and salaries is available from:
+Additional information about business analytics occupations and salaries is available from:

-Direct contact with professionals working in information systems is possible by contacting the Department Undergraduate Coordinator, other faculty members of the ITDS Department, and by participating in CISO (Computer Information Systems Organization) events.
-Some students find it useful to visit with companies which have facilities at the technology-oriented INFOMART facility in Dallas.
+Direct contact with professionals working in business analytics is possible by contacting the Department Undergraduate Coordinator, other faculty members of the ITDS Department, and by participating in Association for Information Systems events.